-- Click Rendering twice to turn on model rendering (discussed in further detail later). - Click Joint Labels three times to view the joint label options. - Click Member Labels to turn on the member labels. - Click I End-J End three times to view the I-J end flag viewing options. - Click Boundary Conditions = a couple times to toggle the boundaries on and off. - Click Global Axes a couple times to toggle the Global Axes icon on and off. - Click Member Color Basis a couple of times to toggle the unity (bending) display. - Click Show Member Results to turn on results display. - Click Reactions-Moments three times to display the moments. - Click Deflected Shape to turn on the deflected shape with undeflected shadow. - Click Distance Tool to enable the measuring tool.
+- Click Rendering twice to turn on model rendering (discussed in further detail later). - Click Joint Labels 1 three times to view the joint label options. - Click Member Labels 1 to turn on the member labels. - Click I End-J End three times to view the I-J end flag viewing options. - Click Boundary Conditions a couple times to toggle the boundaries on and off. - Click Global Axes a couple times to toggle the Global Axes icon on and off. - Click Member Color Basis a couple of times to toggle the unity (bending) display. - Click Show Member Results to turn on results display. - Click Reactions-Moments three times to display the moments. - Click Deflected Shape 1/2 to turn on the deflected shape with undeflected shadow.